KohaAloha/are-we-flying/docs/are we flying.md

     ```

-With that out of the way, we can now really, actually, _actually_ get down to the business of thinking about, and implementing, our autopilot code.
+With that out of the way: how do we implement the actual autopilot?

 ## How does an autopilot work?